- Areas of Study

 - Twenty credits of English major coursework must be at the 300/400 level.

-- Level II proficiency in a language other than English (Level IV encouraged for all, but strongly recommended for those thinking of attending graduate school).
+- Level II (two semesters) proficiency in a language other than English (Level IV encouraged for all, but strongly recommended for those thinking of attending graduate school).

 Through a partnership with the College of Education and HumanDevelopment, and the Department of Teaching and Learning, students may seek secondary licensure in English.
 The following program of study must be completed: